-I am a PhD student in the Science, Technology, and Society program at MIT, where I am also a member of the Visualization Group at CSAIL.
-My research focuses on critical cartography and information visualization, and I think a lot about sensory perception.
+I am a PhD student in the Science, Technology, and Society program at MIT, where I am advised by Graham Jones.
+I am also a member of the Visualization Group at CSAIL.
+My research is at the intersection of disability studies, information visualization, and human-computer interaction.
+I also think a lot about sensory perception and critical cartography.
 In January 2018, I was a visiting research scientist at the European Commission.
 Before coming to MIT, I received a BA and MA from Stanford, where I wrote my thesis on visualizing history and early modern timelines.

 Fall 2019: I'm a Digital Teaching Fellow at Harvard this semester, where I'm developing a DH curriculum to teach spatial history.
 You can find all of the tutorials, videos, and course materials I've written here.

 September/October 2019: Alan and I are giving a talk at Harvard's Berkman Klein Center about accessibility, and then we'll present our paper at IEEE VIsualization in Vancouver, Canada.

 April 2020: I'm giving a talk at Stanford about Braille, computers, and tactile information technologies as part of a stellar conference titled Before and Beyond Typography: Text in Global and Multimodal Perspective.